fertility-health > lifestyle-fertility > lifestyle-substances > diet-and-fertility

 • Increasing their mineral and vitamin intake (within safe limits)

-For vegetarians and vegans, flaxseed oil is an alternative source of omega-3.
-The fruit and vegetables with the most health benefits are nearly always the most colourful ones, so “eat a rainbow” a day!
-If you’re not a big fish or shellfish eater, then supplement with fish (or krill) oil in capsules to get your omega-3 fats.
+The fruit and vegetables with the most health benefits are nearly always the most colourful ones, so “eat a rainbow” a day.
+If fish or shellfish are unpalatable, supplementing with fish (or krill) oil in capsules is one way to get omega-3 fats, and vegetarians and vegans can take flaxseed oil as an alternative source of omega-3.

 Multivitamins and supplements

-Multivitamins and other supplements are popular options to improve fertility, and when women take multivitamins, they’re less likely to have problems ovulating.
-The dose may have a significant effect as one study found that women taking six or more tablets are the least likely to experience infertility.
+Multivitamins and other supplements are popular options to improve fertility, and women who take multivitamins are less likely to have problems ovulating.
+Dosage may have a significant effect, as one study found that women taking six or more tablets are the least likely to experience infertility.
 Women taking three to five tablets a day, then women on two or fewer tablets also improved. v

 Male fertility